Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Compared to competing applications, it is quite large in size

-As in most other managers, access is carried out using a master password.
-Despite the advanced functionality, the program is free, although there is also a paid premium version.
-Convenient storage of passwords and form data, use of cloud technologies, works with PC and mobile devices (with the latter - through a browser).
+As with most other managers, access is provided using a master password.
+Despite its advanced functionality, the program is free, although there is a paid premium version.
+Convenient storage of passwords and form data, use of cloud technologies, works with PCs and mobile devices (the latter via a browser).

 • developer: Joseph Siegrist, LastPass company;